 A student shall not possess, use or be under the influence of drugs or substances represented or believed by the student to be drugs.

-1st Offense: A Local Formal Hearing must be held for students who are found to be in possession of, or under the influence of, or using drugs, the use or possession of which is not punishable as a felony, and who are not charged with another offense.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days.
-If the parents/guardians and student accept the offer to attend a drug education program, 5 days of the 10-day suspension shall be waived upon successful completion of the requirements of the drug education program.
+1st Offense: A Formal Hearing must be held for students who are found to be in possession of, or under the influence of, or using drugs, the use or possession of which is not punishable as a felony, and who are not charged with another offense.
+If found guilty at the Formal Hearing, the student is suspended for ten (10) school days.
+If the parents/guardians and student accept the offer to attend a drug education program, five (5) days of the 10-day suspension shall be waived upon successful completion of the requirements of the drug education program.
 If the requirements of a drug program, which requires parent/guardian and student attendance, are not successfully completed, the full 10-day suspension shall be imposed.

 2nd Offense and/or if the substance is a felony or designated felony possession: A Local Formal Hearing must be held.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, or make a referral to an alternative school, or expulsion.
+If found guilty at the Local Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, or make a referral to an alternative school, or expulsion.

 4.5.3.
 Possession and/or Distribution of Drug-Related Paraphernalia